Skip to main content

 • “After examining my flow versus non-flow activities and knowing the kind of person I am, and the interests and skills I have, what are the most rewarding flow activities for me”?

-Sometimes, it may take a trip down the memory lane to recount some of your flow experiences that may include hobbies or other interests that you gave up due to work or other obligations.
-Watch out for “junk” or “faux” flow – binge watching TV shows, video games, idle gossips, etc. These tasks may superficially resemble flow in that they are engaging and absorbing, but they lack the element of challenge and don’t leave you feeling invigorated or satisfied.
-Typically, flow activities are activities where you are stretching your skills to your limits in pursuit of a challenging goal and both the challenge and skills are well-matched.
-Contrary to popular notion, research suggests that the majority of flow experiences occur at work and not while one is engaged in leisure activities (Csikszentmihalyi & LeFevre, 1989).
-While it is not possible to be in a continuous state of flow at work, juxtaposing non-flow tasks with flow tasks will keep your intrinsic motivation up and prevent boredom.
+Sometimes, it may take a trip down memory lane to recount some of your flow experiences, including hobbies or other interests you gave up due to work or other obligations.
+Watch out for “junk” or “faux” flow – binge-watching TV shows, video games, idle gossip, etc. These tasks may superficially resemble flow in that they are engaging and absorbing, but they lack the element of challenge and don’t leave you feeling invigorated or satisfied.
+Flow activities are typically where you stretch your skills to your limits to pursue a challenging goal, and both the challenge and skills are well-matched.
+Contrary to popular notion, research suggests that most flow experiences occur at work and not while one is engaged in leisure activities (Csikszentmihalyi & LeFevre, 1989).
+While it is impossible to be in a continuous state of flow at work, juxtaposing non-flow tasks with flow tasks will keep your intrinsic motivation up and prevent boredom.
 In fact, flow activities promote well-being and resilience at work by fostering a sense of autonomy (Rivkin et al., 2018).
-In addition, these activities serve as a useful tool for preventing burnout and can also be used as a component of Behavioral Activation, a proven treatment for depression.
+In addition, these activities serve as a valuable tool for preventing burnout and can also be used as a component of Behavioral Activation, a proven treatment for depression.

-To learn more about evidence-based self-management techniques that promote mental health, check out Dr. Duggal's Author Page.
+Check out Dr. Duggal's Author Page to learn more about evidence-based self-management techniques that promote mental health.

 HARPREET S. DUGGAL, MD, FAPA